ireneyaoyao/Springboard/Capstone/Milestone_Report.md

 Next, let's find the relationship between animal age and their outcome.

-1.  add a column "stage\_at\_outcome" to indicate whether a pet is a baby, adult, or senior.
+a.  add a column "stage\_at\_outcome" to indicate whether a pet is a baby, adult, or senior.

 ``` r
 dogs$stage_at_outcome[dogs$age_at_outcome < 1] <- "baby"